-More information about Dyslexia, Dyspraxia and other Specific Learning Difficulties can be found on the British Dyslexia Association website.
+Students with Dyslexia or other Specific Learning Difficulties (SpLDs) can access a range of support and equipment during their time at University.
+More information about Dyslexia, Dyspraxia and other SpLDs can be found on the British Dyslexia Association website.

 If you are studying at one of our partner colleges please contact your college.

 The Disability Service co-ordinates Diagnostic SpLD (Dyslexia) Assessments on USW's South Wales campuses, in partnership with a pool of free-lance Assessors.
 The cost of a Diagnostic Assessment is £300.

 Enrolled USW students studying a minimum of 60 credits in 20/21 or 21/22 academic years, may be eligible to receive a free internal assessment with support from the Diagnostic Testing Bursary.
 Please note that the Bursary fund is limited and assistance with assessment fees is not guaranteed.
 Students who do not qualify for the Bursary, may be able to apply for assistance with assessment fees from the Student Support Fund.

 If you would like to have a Diagnostic assessment, please register with the Disability Service and complete our Assessment Request Form.
 Our Assessments team will contact you to discuss your assessment options within 5 working days.